lucas-bremond/generator-cpp/README.md

 ### Class

-To create a class interactively:
+To interactively add a class:

 ```bash
 yo cpp:class
 ```

-To create a class manually:
+To manually add a class:

 ```bash
 yo cpp:class MyClass
 ```

-To create a class automatically:
+To automatically add a class:

 ```bash
 yo cpp:class --auto